Sarthak2812003/classificationproject/README.md

 which bring out the spatial features, thereby creating a spatialspectral feature vector for classification.
 Overall a better model is achieved that can classify multi-resolution HSI data with high accuracy.
-Experiments performed with SpectralNET on benchmark dataset, i.e. Indian Pines, University of Pavia, and Salinas Scenes confirm the superiority of proposed SpectralNET with respect to the state-of-the-art methods.
+Experiments performed on benchmark dataset, i.e. Indian Pines, University of Pavia, and Salinas Scenes confirm the superiority of proposed SpectralNET with respect to the state-of-the-art methods.